a-n-t-h-o-n-y/XenSequencer/docs/command_reference.md

 #### `note [Int: min=-12] [Int: max=12]`

-Set the note interval of any selected Notes to a random value.
+Set the note pitch of any selected Notes to a random value.

 #### `velocity [Float: min=0.01] [Float: max=1]`